How to Better Engage With Your LinkedIn Network

 On LinkedIn, you have two options for how you write a piece of content.
 The first is to write an article.
 This allows for much longer-form content and it sits in a specific area within your profile that is highly visible and easy to access.
 Readers can see all the articles you have written easily.
 The second option is to write a post.
 A post is targeted as a shorter piece of content.
 There is a word limit and the shortcoming of this method is that it shows up on your feed only.
 Therefore, it is best used for topical issues – evergreen content is best posted as an article.
 As more and more people post things, your post goes lower and lower down, losing readership unless you achieve a lot of discussion from third-party comments and likes.

-Develop a daily/weekly schedule to ramp up your number of connections
+Develop a schedule to grow your network

 Having a profile without adequate connections (and not to mention, a lack of followers) means that you do not have sufficient visibility.
 That said, you shouldn’t just connect to anyone.
 You need to be very targeted as to the people who you connect with.
 Others will also be looking at who you are connected to – what they see should make sense to them.